one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab06-Create-a-Windows-Virtual-Desktop-Tenant.md

 ![PSVariables](../attachments/PSVariables.PNG)

+   > Note: Make sure your tenant name has no special characters!

 ## Exercise 2 - Sign into Windows Virtual Desktop Services

    The Add-RdsAccount command will log you into the Windows Virtual Desktop Platform Service, the account used here should be the same account you granted Tenant Creator in an earlier exercise .
 You only need to authenticate once per session, but if you close PowerShell and reopen you will need to run this command-let every time you decide to provision your Windows Virtual Desktop Tenant, so it’s wise to keep this on hand.